Unlock Holiday Shopping Success

 - Identify information gaps for your team or from your client during this past holiday season that affected your online ads performance.
 For example:

-- Mid-season promotional changes that could’ve changed creative.
+- Mid-season promotional changes that could’ve impacted your performance.

 - Revenue performance updates that could’ve affected bids.

-- Productivity Analysis.
-Identify workflow inefficiencies last quarter that slowed campaign updates needed to take full advantage of fleeting holiday traffic.
+- Identify workflow inefficiencies last quarter that slowed campaign updates needed to take full advantage of fleeting holiday traffic.

-3. Plan and prepare for your next holiday ads
+3. Plan and prepare for your next holiday season

 What are your key initiatives this year that will set you up for success come next season?